Gender Equity in the workplace

 Open and honest discussions are the backbone of any workshop and the facilitators did great!
 I think that the cards prompting discussions are invaluable.

 Vermont Works for Women will review job descriptions and job postings to ensure they incorporate language that reflects the inclusive, welcoming culture you are trying to foster and that they encourage a diverse applicant pool.
 We will also review and provide feedback on your current or developing workplace culture and policies to encourage the success of women in the workplace, and give examples of how other VT companies have implemented similar policies.

 workplace focus groups

-Affinity groups or ERGs are groups of employees who share the same interests, goals or identities.
+Employee Resource Groups or ERGs are groups of employees who share the same interests, goals, or identities.
 Successful ERGs are employer-recognized and provide numerous benefits to both employees and employers.
-They provide spaces for networking, mentorship and professional development, help to attract and retain employees, increase employee satisfaction, provide an engaging and fulfilling work experience, and help create more inclusive workplaces.
-VWW will help businesses initiate and establish ERGs that promote gender equity, diversity and inclusion in the workplace and identify leaders with capacity and interest in maintaining group momentum.
+They provide spaces for networking, mentorship, and professional development, help to attract and retain employees, increase employee satisfaction, provide an engaging and fulfilling work experience, and help create more inclusive workplaces.
+To promote gender equity and inclusion in the workplace, VWW will help businesses initiate and establish a women's ERG in their company based on current best practices.
+We will also help the organization identify leaders with capacity and interest in maintaining group momentum.

 NEW in 2022: Gender Equity Advancement Roundtable (GEAR)

 Businesses, nonprofits, educational centers, and individuals are invited to become members of our new Gender Equity Advancement Roundtable (GEAR) in 2022 to further their gender equity efforts.
 GEAR meets four times each year to discuss best policies and practices, hear from experts, consult with VWW and other VT employers, and share resources.
 The yearly fee, based on organizational size, affords members additional benefits.
 Learn more about GEAR and sign up today.

 Youth Engagement Opportunities